haskell-servant/servant/CONTRIBUTING.md

 the packages you've changed.
 And of course, write tests!

 ## PR process

+We try to give timely reviews to PRs that pass CI.
+If CI for your PR fails, we may close the PR if it has been open for too long (though you should feel free to reopen when the issues have been fixed).

 We require two +1 from the maintainers of the repo.
 If you feel like there has not been a timely response to a PR, you can ping the Maintainers group (with